DataIntellectTech/TorQ-Crypto/docs/data.md

 ### Tables

-Each feed publishes data to three tables in the RDB; exchange, exchange_top and a table specific to its own exchange.
+Each feed publishes data to three tables in the RDB - exchange, exchange_top and a table specific to its own exchange.
 The exchange table contains a superset of L2 data collected from all exchanges with exchange_top containing only top-of-book data.
 It is these exchange table which are used in the inbuilt functions to compare